 We had been at the party for a couple of hours and some of the mums of the other kids were sitting in front of the gazebo as our kids played.
-I went to get food and walked back to the gazebo where all three of our girls were.
+There was a certificate ceremony after which I walked back to the gazebo and all three of our girls were playing .
 There were paving stones to each side of the gazebo that looked as though they were a path so it looked like it carried around the back of the gazebo and around to the front.

 There was a huge crash, and from the side of the gazebo I saw corrugated plastic sheets tilting downwards and it was immediately obvious that there was a hole underneath and that someone or something had gone through the sheets and below.
 EDIT: We later found out that during the game of jumping off the gazebo railings onto the cushions in the gazebo, Eira had stood on the railing at the back, lost her balance and fallen backwards.

 I ran around and looked into the hole- it was dark and deep so it took my eyes a few seconds to adjust and then I saw Eira at the bottom, laying unconscious on the floor.
 The hole was some kind of cellar type thing and she had gone through the plastic sheets straight down onto the bottom onto tiled floor.